Spectral quantization of discrete random walks on half-line, and orthogonal polynomials on the unit circle: Orthogonal polynomials with periodic coefficients

 The following result is direct analogue of Proposition~\ref{prop:p-OPUC} and its proof goes along the same lines as above, so we skip it. \begin{Prop} The orthogonal polynomials corresponding to $L$-periodic three-term recurrence coefficients are given by

-where $ j=0, 1 , \dots , L-1$, and $k = 0, 1, 2, \dots $. \end{Prop} \begin{Cor} Notice that in the proof we didn't use the particular form of the polynomials $Q_0(x)$ and $Q_{-1}(x)$.
+where $ j=0, 1 , \dots , L-1$, and $k = 0, 1, 2, \dots $. \end{Prop} \begin{Rem} Notice that in the proof we didn't use the particular form of the polynomials $Q_0(x)$ and $Q_{-1}(x)$.
 Our reasoning applies then also to orthogonal polynomials with eventually periodic coefficients